 Whilst we may receive commission for purchases made through our links, we never allow this to influence product selections.

-Presenter and singer Stacey Solomon is one of our favourite celeb mums to follow on Instagram right now with her Tap to Tidy's, morning montages, fun foody makes and of course regular healthy doses of reality.
+Stacey is one of our favourite celeb mums to follow on Instagram with her Tap to Tidy's, morning montages, fun foody makes and of course regular healthy doses of reality.
 But who exactly is the Essex-born mum?

 Who is Stacey Solomon?